ethanstykes/Finder/README.md

 case you miss a word, you are less likely to miss a noun), relevance and irrelevance of stop words while deciding ranking, etc. The optimal solution is made into this simple code.
-However, this search doesn't cover spelling errors (Google is using Application Specific Integrated Circuits for it!) or learnig from previous entries.
+However, this search doesn't cover spelling errors (Google is using Application Specific Integrated Circuits for it!) or learning from previous entries.

 Feedbacks/Report an issue: stykesfeedback@gmail.com